M. L. A. M. Hizbullah: Controversies

-Extremist ties and role in Arabization of Sri Lankan Muslims

 Hizbullah has been accused of supporting Islamic extremists in the Eastern Province and abusing his powers.
-In the aftermath of the 2019 Sri Lanka Easter Bombings opposition to him further grew with hartals in Trincomalee, Kantale, Serunuwara and Morawewa with some violence being reported.
-Complaints against him and Rishad Bathiudeen were also lodged in CID.
-Islamic extremists including those that support the National Thowheeth Jama'ath have begun replacing name boards in the Eastern Province with those in Arabic while out of the 72 acres of archaeological land that belonged to the Muhudu Maha Vihara, 55 acres were forcibly acquired by Muslim extremists while courts in the Eastern Province do not accept cases filled in Sinhala.
-The Tamil National Alliance also demanded the President Maithripala Sirisena to stop protecting him and asked Hizbullah to resign.
-However despite heavy protests and criticism Sirisena appointed him as Co-Chairman of the districts coordinating committees in Trincomalee, Batticaloa and Ampara on 29 May to "expedite development".
+In the aftermath of the 2019 Sri Lanka Easter Bombings, opposition to Hizbullah intensified with hartals in Trincomalee, Kantale, Serunuwara and Morawewa with some violence being reported.
+Complaints against him and Rishad Bathiudeen were also lodged to the CID.
+Islamist extremists, including those in support of the National Thowheeth Jama'ath, began replacing name boards in the Eastern Province with those in Arabic while out of the 72 acres of archaeological land that belonged to the Muhudu Maha Vihara, 55 acres were forcibly acquired by Muslim extremists while courts in the Eastern Province do not accept cases filled in Sinhala.
+The Tamil National Alliance also demanded President Maithripala Sirisena to stop protecting Hizbullah and asked him to resign.
+Despite heavy protests and criticism, Sirisena appointed him as Co-chairman of the districts' coordinating committees in Trincomalee, Batticaloa and Ampara on 29 May to "expedite development".

 CCTV videos of Hizbullah meeting with a group of Saudi nationals on the day after the bombings despite the curfew imposed were released to the public.
 The CID began investigations into the meeting.
 Further his role in the Batticaloa Campus also called the "Sharia Campus" which was being built with Saudi Arabian funds were also questioned.
 Hizbullah denied the institute will teach Sharia law.
 However according to letters sent to the Higher Education Ministry five academic cadre positions were allocated for the Sharia and Islamic Studies stream.
 Further the institute's website also claimed that Sharia Law was a subject but the website later removed mentions of Sharia.